-The mortgages of the underlying non-consolidated subsidiary corporations bearing interest at a weighted average rate of 5.42%, are due at various dates ranging from 2021 to 2022 and are collateralized against the value of the underlying properties.
+The mortgages of the underlying non-consolidated subsidiary corporations bear interest at a weighted average rate of 5.42%, are due at various dates ranging from 2021 to 2022 and are collateralized against the value of the underlying properties.
 All mortgages bear interest at a fixed rate.
 Principal repayments of the mortgages are due as follows:

-Principal re epayments
+Principal repa ayments

-2020 2021 2022 \$ 290 5,174 17
+2021 2022 \$ 5,174 17

-\$ 5,481
+\$ 5,191